JackyGu1042/CarND-Behavioral-Cloning/writeup_Huaxin.md

 data_huaxin_line1
 data_huaxin_line2
 ```
 In these two image folder, I record the spots where car fell off, with these two data set retraining, vehicle can drive better.
-And because the data size of these two folder is quit small, so I increase the learning rate to 0.0002 to let the network learn fast.
+And because the data size of these two folder is quite small, so I increase the learning rate to 0.0002 to let the network learn fast.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.